 1994 – 1999

-At the end of the 20th century, the brand switched to a colored emblem, where the first half of the name was red with a white outline, and the second half was white with a black border.
+At the end of the 20th century, the brand switched to a colored emblem, with the first half of the name red with a white outline and the second half white with a black border.
 Due to the stroke and shadows, the letter spacing in the word “Light” has decreased so much that the letters begin to touch.

 1999 – 2005

-Marketers considered that the new millennium requires modern design solutions, so they made the inscription curved.
+Marketers considered that the new millennium requires modern design solutions, so they curved the inscription.
 The word “Coors” looked like it was rolling down the “Light,” which evoked associations with a falling drop.
 The second part has additional gray shadows, while all the letters in the title have acquired a black base.

 2005 – 2012